benhunter/dotfiles/nixos/README.md

 - [ ] The upstream port has been archived and support will no longer be provided.
 Please see https://github.com/catppuccin/gtk/issues/262
 - [x] trace: warning: ben profile: The option `programs.zsh.enableAutosuggestions' defined in `/nix/store/hx5wfngpvw6d5aww0yv81fmd8r2gvknv-source/home.nix' has been renamed to `programs.zsh.autosuggestion.enable'.
 - [ ] Firefox back to light mode after removing xserver/lightdm.
 Check https://wiki.hyprland.org/Nix/Hyprland-on-NixOS/#fixing-problems-with-themes for the GTK theme config.
+- [ ] home-manager-ben can't restart when the atuin config would be clobbered.
+Bandaid is `watch rm -rf /home/ben/.config/atuin` during home-manager update.

 # Waybar config